Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Proven ability to work in teams and have an excellent ability to communicate.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+Expertise in working in the team environment and has great communication skills.

 Education: